faustor21/pantalla-server/README.md

 # Pantalla Server (Server Side or Back-End)

-## A background chooser application for Linux
+## A background chooser application for Linux Test

 ### This backend mainly uses the following technologies